 Disturbed Mithi river:

 Mithi river is a 18 km long main storm water drain for the city.
-Mithi when translated means sweet.
+Mithi when translated means ‘sweet’.
 Over the years, this sweet river has been encroached upon by dwellers, dirtied by garbage, polluted by sewage and industrial waste.
 It’s been disturbed at so many levels.
 No wonder it turned right on us during the floods.
-Mithi River Development Authority was set up to take care of this so called ‘dying’ river.
-Magsaysay Award-winning water conservation activist Rajendra Singh has been salient part of this river’s revival.
+Mithi River Development Authority was set up to take care of this ‘dying’ river.
+Magsaysay Award-winning water conservation activist Rajendra Singh has been a salient part of this river’s revival.
 Measures have been taken to widen this river, remove encroachments and collect garbage.